FilSca/Coursera-project/README.md

 # Coursera-project
-In this repository I'll update the last project of IBM Data Science course
+In this repository I'll update the last project of IBM Data Science course.